Econ 101 - Microeconomics » Summer 2021 » iVat Chapter 4

 If wages or input prices increase:

-A. The supply curve will shift to the left.
+A. The supply curve will become steeper.

 B. The supply curve will shift to the right.

-C. The supply curve will become steeper.
+C. The supply curve will stay in place.

 Question #10